 , in fact, has a list of their works about a mile long

 .
 The works featured below are just scraping the surface

 Wang also owns a CG company (creatively named CGCG

-), founded in 1988 (Originally independent, they've been partners with Wang since 1998) with studios in both Xiaman and Japan.
+with studios in both Taiwan and Japan.
 Like Wang, the company's not only done CG work on their productions, but they've also done All-CGI Cartoon

 work on their own (and likewise being used by everyone; including Xebec

 , Lucasfilm, Toei and the above-mentioned Nelvana, Disney, Warner Bros. and Universal).
 In addition, Hong Ying

 is generally considered an offshoot, having started out getting extra Wang work.